monsiaz/demo_happyscribe_contents_gen/README.md

 ## Project Purpose

 This repository contains a small yet powerful **SEO landing-page generator** written in Python.
+Its primary goal is **optimising for long-tail keywords** – targeting very specific, low-competition search phrases that HappyScribe’s main site may overlook – in order to capture incremental organic traffic.

-It automates the creation of:
+The script automates the creation of:

 * A conversion landing page for every subtitle format pair (eg. *SRT → VTT*)
 * Ten in-depth blog articles that expand on the topic